oktadev/okta-blog/_source/_posts/2018-12-20-crud-app-with-python-flask-react.md

 pipenv install flask_cors==3.0.7
 ```

 Next, implement your endpoints.
 Go ahead and paste the content above into the `app/http/api/endpoints.py` file.
+The `g.oidc_token_info['sub']` value in the code below will be the user's email address.

 ```python
 from flask_oidc import OpenIDConnect